Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 3. Click on "Delete Resource group" in the top menu bar.

-## Additional Exercise: Test train and Release Pipelines
+## Take-Home Exercise: Test train and Release Pipelines

 Now that we have set up the release pipeline, it can be tested by executing the train pipeline and checking whether the release is automatically triggered to deploy the model.
 You will execute the train pipeline, by changing some parameters of the algorithm in the training step.
 This change, will trigger the pipeline to be automatically executed.
 Once it is done, an artifact is available and the release is triggered.
 Note: the model will only be deployed if the trained model has a higher accuracy score than the current deployed model.